LedgerHQ/ledger-dev-doc/source/userspace/low_level_display_management.rst

 Cherry-picking explained
 ------------------------

 The idea is to create an array of steps that would be big enough to fit all the steps.
-Since steps grow linearly, this array shouldn't be too big.
+Since steps grow linearly, this array won't be too big.
-Once this array created, we simply need fill it with the steps we wish to include.
-The last step should be :code:`FLOW_END_STEP` for it to work properly.
+Once this array created, we simply need to fill it with the steps we wish to include.
+Finally, we need to add a last step :code:`FLOW_END_STEP` for it to work properly.

 We can then call the :code:`ux_init_flow` and pass in our array as argument!

 .. code-block:: c

    // The maximum number of steps we will ever need.
-Here it's 8: step_review, step_amount, step_fee, step_address, step_arbitrary_data, step_nonce, step_accept, step_reject.
+Here it's 8: step_review, step_amount,
+   // step_fee, step_address, step_arbitrary_data, step_nonce, step_accept, step_reject.
    #define MAX_NUM_STEPS 8

    // The array of steps.
 Notice the type used, as it's important if you wish to use ux_init_flow.